dewdgi/wheel-emulator-windows/logics.md

 ## Reliability Notes

-- If `DeviceScanner` loses a grabbed keyboard/mouse, `InputManager` triggers an automatic disable so the host never receives partially updated frames.
+- If `DeviceScanner` loses a grabbed keyboard/mouse, the main loop spots the missing grab via `InputManager::AllRequiredGrabbed()` and disables the emulator so the host never receives partially updated frames.
 - `DeviceScanner::ReleaseDeviceKeys` clears pressed keys for disappearing devices, preventing stuck buttons.
 - Logging tags (`hid`, `input_manager`, `wheel_device`, etc.) make journald/console traces easy to follow.
 - `lsusb | grep 046d:c24f` should show the gadget even when emulation is disabled because the device stays enumerated and streams neutral frames.